Konfabulator/eLABoratotron/README.md

-# eLABoratotron
+# uncerainty_function_maker
-The eLABoratotron is an application that automates the calculation of uncertainty $\delta f$ of a given multi-variable expression:
+The 'uncerainty_function_maker' is an application that automates the calculation of uncertainty $\delta f$ of a given multi-variable expression:
 $$
 f = f(x_1, x_2, \dots, x_n)